 Most difficulties are encountered in conservation and restoration of populations of large mammals, including the European bison – the largest ungulate species in Europe.
 Currently habitats suitable for the European bison in central and southern Europe are virtually destroyed because of the fact that, lying in fertile plains and low hills, they were also optimal for human development.
 Only a mosaic of small patches retained until now.
 In general, the current mega population of the European bison has irreversibly lost around 50% of the gene pool of the founders.

 Reintroduction of the European bison is necessary for increasing the number of the species and restoration of its role in the ecosystems, which would increase their biodiversity, productivity and stability.

-Certain features of
+Certain features of species:

 The European bison is the largest from cloven-hoofed animals.
 The shoulder height of an adult male reaches 185, sometimes 2 meters, with a body weight of 400–920, and sometimes up to 1200 kilograms ( Flerov, 1932; Krasinska, 1988).
 Females are a bit smaller.